The last few days have felt like Spring here in Southern Appalachia and according to the calendar Spring arrives for real this week!

-As I set in the car waiting on Granny the other day I started thinking about the word spring-and wondering how many different ways we use the word to describe things here in Appalachia.
-Once I got home I pulled out my Dictionary of Smoky Mountain English-and was pleasantly surprised to see the book has almost 2 pages of 'spring' words.
-So for the next few days we'll talk about a few of them here on the Blind Pig.
+As I set in the car waiting on Granny the other day I started thinking about the word spring and wondering how many different ways we use the word to describe things here in Appalachia.
+Once I got home I pulled out my Dictionary of Smoky Mountain English and was pleasantly surprised to see the book has almost 2 pages of ‘spring’ words.

 We’ll start with the most obvious one: spring-a fountain head or source of a branch/creek.